-London Forfaiting who have now been at the forefront of the forfaiting industry for over 27 years have experienced a positive year with a substantial increase in its trading volumes.
-The establishment of factoring joint ventures in Russia, India and most recently in has extended our regional reach.
+London Forfaiting, which has now been a leader in the forfaiting industry for over 28 years, experienced another successful year, with a substantial increase in its trading volumes.
+The setting up, at the turn of the year, of BrasilFactors, our latest factoring joint venture in Brazil, alongside similar ventures in Russia and India, established in the previous year, represents a further extension of our regional reach and expansion into fast growing emerging markets.

-During 2011, we stepped up our efforts to bolster funding sources and build upon our equity and balance sheet base.
-We are always looking for ways to obtain "critical mass" with regard to equity and balance sheet size, which in turn will allow us to optimise our capabilities and potential.
-Attracting funding, both internationally as well as locally, remained high on our agenda throughout the year in review.
+Bolstering our equity and balance sheet size allows us to optimise our capabilities and potential.
+Consequently, attracting funding, both internationally as well as locally, continued to be high on our agenda throughout the year in review.